 The market has grown incredibly in the last couple years, she said, and those looking to bake can start by turning to YouTube.

 Yes, weed beauty products are a thing now.
-So if you're one of those crafty people who likes to make your own soap, you might be in luck.
+So if you're one of those crafty people who likes to make their own soap, you might be in luck.

 Sarah G. is one of those people.
 She started Mary Jane's Touch in 2012 with a medicated balm used to treat chronic pain; the line has since grown to include soaps, bath salts, body butters, and scrubs.
 She also makes healthy THC-infused snacks, like granola, root vegetable chips, dried fruit, and pressed juices.

-As for training, Sarah said, "We're still a ways away from there being a formal education system for cannabis jobs in Canada."
+As for training, Sarah said "we're still a way away from there being a formal education system for Cannabis jobs in Canada."
 So basically, people with backgrounds in health and beauty have an upper hand.